sfandino/bank-core-fc/README.md

 ```
 docker ps -a
 ```
-You should have the following services:
+You should have the following items listed:

 	bankcore-kafka (Kafka Consumer)
 	pgadmin (GUI for Postgres)